 If you’re stopping by for dinner, you’ll dine family style and all-you-care-to-enjoy.
 Start with a Declaration Salad — a guest favorite.

-The centerpiece of the meal is the Patriot’s Platter, where you’ll find three meats — Roasted Turkey Breast, Sliced Prime Rib, and Carved Pork Roast.
+The centerpiece of the meal is the Patriot’s Platter, where you’ll find three meats — Roasted Turkey Breast, Pot Roast, and Oven-Roasted Pork.
 Nestled beneath the turkey is a generous helping of Herb Stuffing.